SLColonies/Public/_docs/currency.md

 | 10000  |  100   |  1   |

 ## Player Made Coins
 Players have the ability to mint their own coin to create their own currency.
-You can read more about this by checking out out [Coin Mint](https://slcolonies.com/docs/coin/).
+You can read more about this by checking out our [Coin Mint](https://slcolonies.com/docs/coin/).